VictorLuu99/connect-wallet-basic-demo/PHOENIX_SDK_INTEGRATION.md

 - ❌ No manual encryption/decryption
 - ❌ No socket event wiring
 - ❌ No QR parsing logic
+- ❌ No session persistence logic
-- ✅ Implement `WalletSigner` interface
+- ✅ Implement `WalletSigner` interface (payloads auto-decoded)
 - ✅ Use `phoenixClient.connect(qrData, signer)`
 - ✅ Call `phoenixClient.approveRequest()` or `rejectRequest()`
+- ✅ Session automatically persisted and restored on reload
+- ✅ Support batch signing and direct send

 ---